raphael-proust/raphael-proust.github.io/code/vi-as-a-programming-language.md

 # Vi has *and is* a programming language

 Most vi clones embed one or more scripting languages.
-This lets the user customise what their own instance of their favourite clone of vi is capable of: managing Git repositories, manipulating dates and timestamps, handle pairs of quotes, parentheses and other directional typographic markers, tamper with constructs from one programming language or another.
+This lets the user customise what their own instance of their favourite clone of vi is capable of: managing Git repositories, manipulating dates and timestamps, handling pairs of quotes, parentheses and other directional typographic markers, tampering with constructs from one programming language or another.

 But, more importantly, vi is a programming language.